Westl23/awaaga/mr_button/readme.md

 # An interesting button

-we made a a sequence of flahing LEDs reset after it meets two conditions: the pin (labeled LED) becoming less than 9 and the button being pressed
+We made a a sequence of flahing LEDs reset after it meets two conditions: the pin (labeled LED) becoming less than 9 and the button being pressed.

+Once the two conditions are met, the LED would then return to its beginning pin number (13) and continue its flashing sequence (until the two conditions are met again).